Canal Streetcar Line

-Before the return of the line, the Canal Street corridor was served from 1964 to 2004 by several RTA bus lines utilizing the neutral ground in the Central Business District where the tracks now run.
+From 1964 to 2004, after the original streetcar service ended, the Canal Street corridor was served by multiple RTA bus lines, many of which operated in the neutral ground (median strip) through the Central Business District, where the streetcar tracks were later reinstalled.

 Route description

 The trunk of the Canal Streetcar line travels a direct route along Canal Street from where it begins at Convention Center Boulevard (in front of Harrah's Casino) to Carrollton Avenue where the two branches split.
 Tracks continue toward the River to the tracks utilized by the Riverfront line.
-Leaving the downtown area, the line mostly traverses several neighborhoods in the Mid-City portion of the city and consists of 3 miles (4.8 km) inland.
+Leaving the central business district, the line mostly traverses several neighborhoods in the Mid-City portion of the city and consists of 3 miles (4.8 km) inland.